Advice firms are investing in technology, but adoption isn’t keeping up

 Why rollout is not the same as adoption

-A new technology system can be live and still not be central to how the firm operates.
+A new technology system can be live and still not be integral to how the firm operates.

 This is reflected in Innovate UK Business Connect’s 2025 financial advice and wealth management report, which notes that even when technologies are implemented, many advice firms face challenges in using them effectively.
-The report says this uncertainty leads to suboptimal implementation and underutilisation of potential benefits.⁴
+The report says this uncertainty leads to systems not being used properly , so firms don’t get the full benefit.⁴

 That is an important distinction.
 A rollout may be complete, training may have happened, and the system may be technically available.
 But if people still treat it as optional, the firm carries the cost of change without gaining the full operational benefit.